Definability of derivations in the reducts of differentially closed fields: Preliminaries

 Finally let us fix some notations.
 We will use upper-case letters $X,Y,\ldots$ with possible subscripts for indeterminates of polynomials.
-We will use lower-case letters for elements of a set and for variables in formulas.
-In particular if $f(X) \in F\{ X \}$ is a differential polynomial then $f(X)=0$ means that $f$ is identically zero, $f(a)=0$ means that $f$ vanishes at $a$ and $f(x)=0$ is a formula with a free variable $x$.
+We will use lower-case letters for elements of a set and for variables in formulas (it will be clear from the context which one we mean).
+In particular if $f(X) \in F\{ X \}$ is a differential polynomial then $f(X)=0$ means that $f$ is identically zero, while $f(x)=0$ means $f$ vanishes at $x$ (or it is a formula with a free variable $x$).